br3ndonland/udacity-google/markdown-guide.md

 1. Ordered lists
 2. Like this
-    - And you can add in unordered lists.
+    - And you can add in unordered lists within ordered lists like this.
-    - Like this
-3. Inside of ordered lists.
+    - Adding an unordered list within an ordered list requires two levels of indentation.

 #### Code